TRASIMENO MUSIC FESTIVAL

 • Day 3 | Tuesday 23 June

 Today we travel to Pienza – often described as the ‘ideal Renaissance town’ and reshaped according to new humanist planning principles at the behest of its most famous son, Enea Silvio Piccolomini, later Pope Pius II.
-A short walking tour introduces the town’s harmonious layout, including a visit to the Palazzo Piccolomini, followed by time to explore at leisure.
-We enjoy lunch at La Terrazza del Chiostro, set within a former 15th-century convent beside the Palazzo Piccolomini, where a three-course meal is accompanied by expansive views across the Val d’Orcia.
-In the afternoon, we return to Cortona for an evening at leisure.
+A short walking tour introduces the town’s harmonious layout, followed by a visit to the Palazzo Piccolomini, where its elegant loggia opens onto sweeping views of the Val d’Orcia.
+Lunch follows within the former 15th-century convent beside the palazzo.
+In the afternoon we continue to Montepulciano, first stopping just outside the town to visit the Renaissance church of San Biagio – a masterpiece of proportion set in open countryside.
+We then make our way into the historic centre for a stroll through its principal squares.
+In the late afternoon we return to Cortona, with the evening at leisure.
 Overnight Cortona (B, L)

 • Day 4 | Wednesday 24 June